LukePappa/Ourism/text.md

 Existence itself comprises temporo-spatially situated brains ranging in complexity from individual particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
 To make sense of one's circumstances, one must invoke the MWI and posit that each brain subjectively perceives the world-branch in which it experiences ever-deepening union with God.

 Much as the intellect sees truth, the heart encounters God.
-Saturated in His love, it may be purified further.
+Saturated with His love, it may be purified further.